 8. Commitment to the philosophy and objectives which guide the work of WHFS.

 9. Knowledge of principles of Primary Health.

 10. Awareness of legislation relating to Abortion in WA.

 How to Apply:

-Click Here to view the Job Description and selection criteria for this position
+Click Here to view the Job Description with Selection Criteria for this position.

 How to Apply:

-Click Here to view the job description and selection criteria for this position
+Click Here to view the Job Description with selection criteria for this position.

 Didn't find what you were looking for?
 There are a number of different ways to get involved with WHFS.

 It is the policy of WHFS that all employees undergo criminal record screening.
 The screening is carried out by the department of Health and the cost is borne by the employee.